aiverify-foundation/moonshot/docs/getting_started/first_test.md

 !!! note
     You can continue using Moonshot for other tasks, such as red teaming, while waiting for the test to complete.

-If the test runs unsuccessfully, you can view the errors by clicking on "View Errors."
+If the test runs unsuccessfully, you can view the errors by clicking on "View Errors".

 ![alt text](getting_started/8.png)